rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Licensing

-Cellular HAL implementation is expected to released under the Apache License.
+Cellular HAL implementation is expected to released under the Apache License 2.0.

 ## Build Requirements